FUSE Search Ultimate Guide: Federated Search

 The first step is to identify the third-party data sources you would like to include in your federated search ecosystem.
 Whether it’s a system we have integrated with before or not, our tech allows us to seamlessly connect with any online application using an API, data export, RSS, or stored procedure.

-Once you have selected your systems, we simply link our FUSE Search platform to their application.
+Once you have selected your systems, we simply link our FUSE Search platform to their association systems.
 From there, we pull data from those systems and combine it all into a single data pool that your website will search from.

 We do not do a real-time call into those third-party systems (search-time merging) because that would slow down your site performance unnecessarily.
 It does mean, of course, that depending on how often we refresh the data, some search results are what we call near real-time.